Board of Directors

 We envision a resilient community that connects youth with the tools they need to reach their full potential.

 Two Wheel View accepts applications for new members to our Board of Directors each year.
 We are looking for community-minded people with a sincere interest in the development of youth who can bring fresh ideas and energy to our organization.
-Applications for 2020 are now closed.
+Applications for 2022 are open until November 1st.

 Member commitment includes in-person/virtual attendance for seven board meetings per year and active contributions to committee work as required.
 Board terms are three years with the option for renewal.
 We are looking for engaged, dedicated and passionate individuals that wish to share their skills for the development and sustainability of Two Wheel View.